 - “Exercises were very good.
 Liked that the exercises got more challenging towards the end of the course.”

-No exam.
 No particular schedule except for the deadlines for course exercises (will be specified at the beginning of the course).

 You can get a digital badge after completing this course.